Somfic/EliteVA/README.md

 EliteVA is distributed through GitHub, making it the recommended method for installation.
 Alternatively, you can compile the plugin to retrieve the plugin file.

 To install, follow these steps:
-1. Download the [EliteVA-setup.bat](https://github.com/Somfic/EliteVA/releases/latest) file and run it.
-The setup will automatically detect your VoiceAttack installation.
+1. Download the [EliteVA-updater.exe](https://github.com/Somfic/EliteVA/releases/latest) file and run it.
+The updater will automatically detect your VoiceAttack installation.
 2. Ensure that **Plugin Support** is enabled in VoiceAttack.
 3. After restarting VoiceAttack, the EliteVA plugin will be ready to use.